krerkkiat/fitness-game/README.md

 ## Current Roadblock

-- Tapping on the "wall" does not create the event we is expecting.
+- (solved) Tapping on the "wall" does not create the event we is expecting.

 ## Assets Contribution